rtlabs-com/p-net/doc/tutorial.rst

 ----------
 Great!
 You managed to get the sample application running.

+Try flashing the Profinet signal LED.
+See description on the page "Using Codesys soft PLC".

-To enable autostart of the sample application on power on, see the page "Install Raspberry Pi OS on the Raspberry Pi".
+To enable automatic start of the sample application on power on, see the page "Install Raspberry Pi OS on the Raspberry Pi".

 For Profinet members the "ART tester" tool is available for conformance